rparrett/taipo/README.md

   - [ ] Can't purchase a tower if it is too expensive
 - [ ] A goal should exist and have hitpoints
 - [ ] Enemies should appear and move towards the goal
+  - [X] Walk on paths towards goal
   - [ ] Should we be running movement on a fixed timestep?
   - [ ] Add lyon into the mix?
   - [ ] Pre-process paths to soften the corners
-  - [ ] Walk those paths
   - [ ] Damage the goal if we collide with it
-- [ ] There should be a wave countdown timer
+- [X] There should be a wave countdown timer
 - [ ] Towers should shoot projectiles towards enemies
   - [ ] Damage the enemy if the projectile collides with it
   - [ ] Replace the enemy with an enemy corpse if it dies